milanvidakovic/FPGAComputer/README.md

 * GPIO_B (pin 6, GPIO_03, PIN_D3) -> 68Ohm -> VGA_B,
 * GPIO_HS (pin 8, GPIO_05, PIN_B4) -> 470Ohm -> VGA_HORIZONTAL_SYNC,
 * GPIO_VS (pin 10, GPIO_07, PIN_B5) -> 470Ohm -> VGA_VERTICAL_SYNC.

+# VGA graphics mode
+Graphics mode is 320x240 pixels.
+Since the text mode is the default mode, to switch to the graphics mode, you need to type in the assembler code following:

+out [128], 1

+To switch back to the text mode, you need to enter:

+out [128], 0

+One byte of the video memory is organised like this:

+xrgvxrgb

+One byte holds two pixels.
+The x bit is unused, and the other bits define red, green and blue component of the color for each of those two pixels.
+Video frame buffer starts at the address 2400 (decimal).
+So, if you want to put four white pixels at the top left corner of the screen (from the (0,0) to the (3,0) coordinates), you need to type:

+mov r0, 0x7777
+st [2400], r0

 # UART interface